poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-10_Services_and_design_scenarios.md

 the app.
 The HSM could also be called from an on-premises server

-Directory Services are tools that allow you to have a directory of all the resources on your network; Resource like user, groups, roles, organizational units, devices (including computers, printers etc) policies amongst others
+Directory Services are tools that allow you to have a directory of all the resources on your network; Resource like users, groups, roles, organizational units, devices (including computers, printers etc) policies amongst others

 AWS Management Console -> Security Identity & Compliance -> Directory Services